jnmrles/netflix-clone/README.md

 ## Netflix Clone with React.js

-A clong of Netlfix's User Dashboard in which users can creat accounts, start a test mode subscription, and preview movies, built with React, Redux, JavaScript, and CSS.
+A clone of Netlfix's User Dashboard in which users can creat accounts, start a test mode subscription, and preview movies, built with React, Redux, JavaScript, and CSS.

 ## Project Status